openmc-dev/openmc/docs/source/methods/geometry.rst

 traveling in its current direction, it will not hit the surface.
 The complete derivation for different types of surfaces used in OpenMC will be presented in the following sections.

+Since :math:f(x,y,z)` in general is quadratic in :math:`x`, :math:`y`, and :math:`z`, this implies that :math:`f(x_0 + du_0, y + dv_0, z + dw_0)` is
+quadratic in :math:`d`.
+Thus we expect at most two real solutions to :eq:`dist-to-boundary-1`.
+If no solutions to :eq:`dist-to-boundary-1` exist or the only solutions are complex, then the particle's direction of travel will not intersect the surface.
+If the solution to :eq:`dist-to-boundary-1` is negative, this means that the surface is "behind" the particle, i.e. if the particle continues traveling in its current direction, it will not hit the surface.

 Once a distance has been computed to a surface, we need to check if it is closer than previously-computed distances to surfaces.
 Unfortunately, we cannot just